 - If you are accomplished in music or visual art and wish to include these types of supplements, please review our guidelines and submit those materials via SlideRoom.

-- Once you have submitted your Common Application, you will receive access to your Brown Account from us on a rolling basis from November 1 throughout the month of January.
-When you receive the Brown Account email, you may check the status of your application by visiting selfservice.brown.edu.
-If you need help, please contact Computing Accounts and Passwords at 401.863.4357.
+- Once you have submitted your Common Application, you will receive access to your Brown Applicant Portal from us on a rolling basis.
+When you receive your access, you may check the status of your application by logging into your Brown Applicant Portal.
+If you have not received your portal access within 48 hours of submitting your Common Application, please check your spam, junk and promotion folders.
+If you need help, please email firstname.lastname@example.org.
+Please add brown.edu to your domain safe list.

 For technical or logistical difficulties while completing the online application, please refer to the “Instructions and Help Center” link within the Common Application.